-- 5.5.2 maintain her/his principal residence in Ireland (as defined) during the period of the Scholarship. - 5.5.3 satisfy the State's regulations on immigration and have the support of their HEI and Employment Partner with respect to these regulations and requirements if not a national of a member state of the European Union (EU).
-This must be completed in advance of signing a contract with the IRC. - 5.6 For all Scholarships, arrangements with respect to immigration will be a matter for settlement between the Scholar, his/her HEI, the Employment Partner, and the relevant immigration authorities of the State. - 5.7 Acceptance of the award is subject to these Terms and Conditions and the Guide for Applicants which, in conjunction with the Letter of Offer and completed and signed Acceptance Form, constitute the basis on which the award is held and/or renewed. - 5.8 Scholarships are held subject to these Terms and Conditions.
-If any of these are breached by a Scholar, Council may suspend or terminate the Scholarship and/or may require reimbursement of such payments as have already been made to the Scholar on behalf of the Council.
+- 5.5.2 maintain her/his principal residence in Ireland (as defined) during the period of the Scholarship; - 5.5.3 satisfy the State's regulations on immigration and have the support of their HEI and Employment Partner with respect to these regulations and requirements if not a national of a member state of the European Union (EU).
+This must be completed in advance of signing a contract with the Council. - 5.6 For all Scholarships, arrangements with respect to immigration will be a matter for settlement between the Scholar, his/her HEI, the Employment Partner, and the relevant immigration authorities of the State. - 5.7 Acceptance of the award is subject to these Terms and Conditions which, in conjunction with the Letter of Offer and completed and signed Acceptance Form, constitute the basis on which the award is held and/or renewed. - 5.8 Scholarships are held subject to these Terms and Conditions.
+If any of these are breached by a Scholar, Council may suspend or terminate the Scholarship with one month's notice and/or may require reimbursement of such payments as have already been made to the Scholar by the HEI on behalf of the Council as per Clause 6.3 and 8.2.